skip to content

 Where to start

 Teaching English is varied.
-You can teach English to businesspeople, teach young people through schemes such as the British Council’s English Language Assistants programme and the Japan Exchange and Teaching Programme (JET), or volunteer to teach in a developing country.
+You can teach English to businesspeople, teach young people through schemes such as the British Council’s English Language Assistants programme, the Japan Exchange and Teaching Programme (JET), the English Program in Korea (EPIK), or volunteer to teach in a developing country.

 Many people assume that this is primarily a short-term job, that you do while travelling but there’s plenty of opportunities to train and teach in the UK- and you can make a lifelong career out of it.
 Find out more at www.tefl.org- 'Career paths in TEFL' and www.eslbase.com 'How to make a career out of TEFL'.